jinglebot/CarND-Capstone/README.md

 ### Project Overview

-This is the final proposal for ...
+This is the final project requirement summarized into the following phases:

 1. Building the Team
 2. Project Description